-Three wetlands within the Facility Site were designated as having the function of supporting fish/shellfish habitat.
+Within the Wetland Survey Area, four wetlands were designated as having the function of supporting fish/shellfish habitat.
 These wetlands were associated with perennial streams or large open waterbodies that were determined to function as fish/shellfish habitat.
-Delineated wetlands were also included as contributing to potential fish/shellfish habitat if they contained intermittent tributaries and/or ponded wetland Sites that were sufficiently close to a perennial waterbody as to provide seasonal fish habitat or potential refugia within confluence Sites.
+Delineated wetlands were also included as contributing to potential fish/shellfish habitat if they contained intermittent tributaries and/or ponded wetland sites that were close to a perennial waterbody as to provide seasonal fish habitat or potential refugia within confluence sites.
+Wetlands directly connected and adjacent to predetermined high quality streams or designated trout streams by the NYSDEC were also characterized as containing the function of providing fish/shellfish habitat.